 Williamsville – A Small Slice of 66

-A block north on Elm Street, is the you can still sit back and relax while you drink an ice-cold 25 cent soda pop at the Die Cast Auto Sales.
-Here, in this converted 1930’s service station, you can see a very large collection of hard to find die cast models, Coca-Cola collectibles and Route 66 souvenirs.
+A block north on Elm Street you can still sit back and relax while you drink an ice-cold 25 cent soda pop at the Die Cast Auto Sales.
+Here, in this converted 1930’s service station, you can see a very large collection of hard to find die-cast models, Coca-Cola collectibles and Route 66 souvenirs.

 Old Station, a converted 1930s service station, is surrounded by old cars and memorabilia.
-The inside is a blast-from-the-past, with walls filled with a huge inventory of die-cast cars, Coca-Cola collectibles and Route 66 memorabilia.
-Open most afternoons.
+The inside is a blast-from-the-past, with walls filled with a huge inventory of die-cast cars, Coca-Cola collectibles, and Route 66 memorabilia.